-New housing developments will be encouraged to provide adequate internal space for members of a household to study or work from home.
+New housing developments should provide adequate internal space for members of a household to work from home.

 Reasonable levels of private outside amenity space should also be provided / retained to support mental health and wellbeing.
-Proposals should adhere to the space standards set out in the Escrick Design Code.
+Proposals must adhere to the space standards set out in the Escrick Design Code.

-- 3.5.1 The long-term impact on businesses and their employees of the Covid-19 pandemic in the UK still remains to be seen.
-What can be predicted with some certainty is that the pattern of work is likely to change, with the role of a daily commute to the office diminishing and a consequent rise in homeworking. - 3.5.2 The Neighbourhood Plan is keen to promote this type of economic activity through thoughtful building design and dedicated space in new housing can help to encourage and support this.
+Engagement results indicated local preference was to secure housing that meets the needs of the whole community.
+This includes smaller properties for first time buyers or those wishing to downsize (1-2 bedrooms), medium-sized family housing (3-4 bedrooms) and housing to support the needs of older people (single level housing and/or accessible housing).
+The long-term impact on businesses and their employees of the Covid-19 pandemic in the UK still remains to be seen.
+What can be predicted with some certainty is that the pattern of work is likely to change, with the role of a daily commute to the office diminishing and a consequent rise in homeworking.

+The Neighbourhood Plan is keen to promote this type of economic activity through thoughtful building design and dedicated space in new housing can help to encourage and support this.
 The experience of lockdown during Covid-19 has made it clear that many homes are not designed to accommodate the increasing trend of desk based homeworking.
 The provision of this feature in new developments will be desirable to employers and employees alike, hence all new homes should provide adequate space to facilitate this type of working practice for all members of a household in the future.
-Reasonable levels of private outside amenity space also need to be provided / retained to provide for mental health wellbeing. - 3.5.3 The inclusion of homeworking facilities does not permit the use of a property for commercial purposes and any home working which would lead to a significant impact on the amenity of the area could require additional planning permission to change the use of the building. - 3.5.4 Adequate internal space is defined as sufficient space to include a desk, chair, and storage space.
-Generally 4sgm is sufficient.
+Reasonable levels of private outside amenity space also need to be provided / retained to provide for mental health wellbeing.

+The inclusion of homeworking facilities does not permit the use of a property for commercial purposes and any home working which would lead to a significant impact on the amenity of the area could require additional planning permission to change the use of the building.

+Adequate internal space is defined as sufficient space to include a desk, chair, and storage space.
+Generally 4sqm is sufficient.